arpitkatiyar1999/Country-Picker/README.md

     - `searchCursorColor: Color`- Color for the search field cursor.
 Default is `Color.Unspecified`.
     - `selectedCountryContainerColor: Color`- Background color for the selected country container.
 Default is `Color.Transparent`.
     - `countriesListContainerColor: Color`- Background color for the countries list container.
 Default is `MaterialTheme.colorScheme.background`.
+    - `selectedCountryDisabledContainerColor: Color`- Background color for a disabled selected country container.
+Default is `Color.Transparent`.
+    - `dropDownDisabledIconColor: Color`- Color for the dropdown icon when disabled.

+-  `isPickerEnabled: Boolean`- Determines whether the country picker can be interacted with.

 - `onCountrySelected: (country: CountryDetails) -> Unit`- The callback function is triggered each time a country is selected within the picker.
 Additionally, it is also invoked when the picker is first displayed on the screen with the default selected country.